pzhaojohnson/rnacanvas.draw.bases/README.md

 Receives an `SVGTextElement` instance as input.

-The created nucleobase adopts the input SVG text element and acts as though it is the SVG text element.
+The created nucleobase "adopts" the input SVG text element and behaves as though it is the SVG text element.

 ```typescript
 let textElement = document.createElementNS('http://www.w3.org/2000/svg', 'text');